dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/working-with-batched-data/wrapping-database-modifications-within-a-transaction-cs.md

 > [!NOTE]
 > The [`TransactionScope` class](https://msdn.microsoft.com/library/system.transactions.transactionscope.aspx) in the `System.Transactions` namespace enables developers to programmatically wrap a series of statements within the scope of a transaction and includes support for complex transactions that involve multiple sources, such as two different databases or even heterogeneous types of data stores, such as a Microsoft SQL Server database, an Oracle database, and a Web service.
 I ve decided to use ADO.NET transactions for this tutorial instead of the `TransactionScope` class because ADO.NET is more specific for database transactions and, in many cases, is far less resource intensive.
 In addition, under certain scenarios the `TransactionScope` class uses the Microsoft Distributed Transaction Coordinator (MSDTC).
 The configuration, implementation, and performance issues surrounding MSDTC makes it a rather specialized and advanced topic and beyond the scope of these tutorials.

 When working with the SqlClient provider in ADO.NET, transactions are initiated through a call to the [`SqlConnection` class](https://msdn.microsoft.com/library/system.data.sqlclient.sqlconnection.aspx) s [`BeginTransaction` method](https://msdn.microsoft.com/library/system.data.sqlclient.sqlconnection.begintransaction.aspx), which returns a [`SqlTransaction` object](https://msdn.microsoft.com/library/system.data.sqlclient.sqltransaction.aspx).
 The data modification statements that makeup the transaction are placed within a `try...catch` block.
 If an error occurs in a statement in the `try` block, execution transfers to the `catch` block where the transaction can be rolled back via the `SqlTransaction` object s [`Rollback` method](https://msdn.microsoft.com/library/system.data.sqlclient.sqltransaction.rollback.aspx).
 If all of the statements complete successfully, a call to the `SqlTransaction` object s [`Commit` method](https://msdn.microsoft.com/library/system.data.sqlclient.sqltransaction.commit.aspx) at the end of the `try` block commits the transaction.
 The following code snippet illustrates this pattern.
-See [Maintaining Database Consistency with Transactions](http://aspnet.4guysfromrolla.com/articles/072705-1.aspx) for additional syntax and examples of using transactions with ADO.NET.
+See [Maintaining Database Consistency with Transactions](https://www.lifewire.com/database-consistency-definition-1019249).

 [!code-csharp[Main](wrapping-database-modifications-within-a-transaction-cs/samples/sample1.cs)]